Ridiculous Thoughts: Release and chart performance

+Critical reception

+David Quantick from NME wrote, "That woman sings like her off The Cocteau Twins crossed with a Dalek and all their songs have crap tunes with a bit in the middle where the woman can soar like an eagle o'er the melody."

 Music video

 The video clip for "Ridiculous Thoughts" was directed in May 1995 by Samuel Bayer and later redone by the band, using the pseudonym "Freckles Flynn".

-The band was shown in front of the freaks of a circus signs (monkey rodeo, rubber skin man, etc.) on a deserted location.
-It features a young Elijah Wood, who tries to follow some kind of radio signal (which seems to be guided by O'Riordan's voice), all around the ruins of a building.
+The band is shown in front of the freaks of a circus signs (monkey rodeo, rubber skin man, etc.) on a deserted location.
+It features a young Elijah Wood, who tries to follow a radio signal all around the ruins of a building.
 O'Riordan stated that the band did not understand or identify with the concept that Bayer had shown in the video, and thus, they decided to redo it, mixing the original tape with live footage from their American Tour.
 The original version of the video was later included on Stars: The Best of Videos 1992–2002 DVD.